tshu-w/pandoc-templates/README.md

 Templates for [pandoc](https://github.com/jgm/pandoc).

-Many templates refer to others.
-You can find most of them from pandoc wiki  page-[User contributed templates](https://github.com/jgm/pandoc/wiki/User-contributed-templates).
+Many templates refer to others'.
+You can find most of them from pandoc wiki  page--[User contributed templates](https://github.com/jgm/pandoc/wiki/User-contributed-templates).

-I change some details for my own use.
+I change some details for my own use, make disrepair templates work again and add chinese support.
 If there is a breach of copyright or licence, please contact me.

 ## TODO

 - [ ] orange-toc 移动端目录样式不对，参考 blue-toc
 - [ ] pandoc-resume
+- [ ] pandoc markdown to-do to html

 ## Markdown to PDF